Table of contents

 To make sure they weren't just agreeing with the group to fit in, they were asked to look at the light by themselves later.
 But they still thought what the group thought.
 This shows that when things are unclear, people often believe what others believe.

-One of the all time best selling books, Influence: The Psychology of Persuasion, Robert Cialdini said - “we view a behavior as more correct in a given situation to the degree that we see others performing it”.
 In plain English, it means people depend on others to decide if something is doable or not.
 If people with considerable social influence, like celebrities, do or suggest something, people are more likely to obey.

-Tools for social proof
+Tools for Social Proof

 You’re here because you want to leverage social proof on your website in some form.
 For that, you will need tools.
 Here are some tools you can use to leverage social proof for your business website.